Iowa officially gives Buttigieg the largest delegate count, followed closely by Sanders

-The party said it would, based on the results of the race it had collected, award 14 delegates to Buttigieg and 12 delegates to Sanders.
+The party said it would award 14 delegates to Buttigieg and 12 to Sanders based on the results it had collected.

 NBC News is not calling a winner in the first-in-the-nation contest, and the NBC News Decision Desk is not making any independent delegate allocations at this time.